 Post-Quantum Cryptography Migration Checklist

-5. Library Updates: OpenSSL 3.0+ supports post-quantum algorithms.
+- Library Updates: OpenSSL 3.x supports post-quantum algorithms via the OQS provider.
 Update dependencies and test compatibility.
+Major cloud TLS endpoints are already beginning hybrid PQC rollouts.

-6. Plan for Crypto Agility: Design systems that can swap cryptographic algorithms without architectural changes.
-The "final" post-quantum standard may evolve.
+- Plan for Crypto Agility: Design systems that can swap cryptographic algorithms without architectural changes.
+The post-quantum landscape continues to evolve.

 Career Opportunities in Quantum Computing

 Quantum computing represents a rare "ground floor" opportunity in tech: a field with massive corporate and government investment, but a severe shortage of qualified practitioners.
-Developers who build quantum skills now will be positioned for roles that barely exist today but will be commonplace by 2030.
+Developers who build quantum skills now will be positioned for roles that are beginning to emerge in earnest, and will be commonplace by 2028.

 Quantum Job Market Reality Check